 Brainster: What is your favourite design trend at the moment?

 I don’t study trends.
 I study what ignites my interest and right now, I am fascinated by the Bauhaus!
 I am following it from its first manifesto written by its lead, the architect Walter Gropius, through its many turns and moves to its forceful ending by the Nazis and I am impressed with all the ways the Bauhaus masters and students found ways to innovate.
-From typography to tubular steel chair designs produced even to this day.
+From typography to tubular steel chair designs are produced even to this day.
 My next lecture will likely be about all the inspiration and lessons I got from studying it.

 Brainster: Do you prefer working on smaller projects or products?
 Why?